System: Emulating an HTTP/1.1 Request using Telnet

 It's actually very simple using Telnet to connect to a webserver and download HTML or other files.

-First you need to connect to the server using an IP address or hostname:
+First you need to connect to the server using an IP address or hostname and port.
+In this case port :80 is used for HTTP:

 $ telnet XXX.XX.XX.XXX 80

-Then request the page you want.
+Then you can send a request the page you want.
 HEAD and GET are the most common options.
 HEAD will return information about the requested file/page, but not the content.
-GET will retrieve both the Header information as well as the content, terminated with 0.
+GET will retrieve both the Header information as well as the content, terminated with 0 (NULL).

 Following the HEAD/GET command you need to specify HTTP/1.1.
 Then on the next line specify the Host domain name.
 HTTP/1.1 allows for multiple domains to be hosted at a single IP address so this is important.
 The User-Agent and other options can be specified on subsequent lines.